 About Dassault Aviation

-Dassault Aviation is a leading aerospace company with a presence in over 80 countries across five continents.
+Dassault Aviation is a leading aerospace company with a presence in over 90 countries across five continents.
 It produces the Rafale fighter jet as well as the complete line of Falcons.
 The company employs a workforce of over 11,000 and has assembly and production plants in both France and the United States and service facilities around the globe.
-Since the rollout of the first Falcon 20 in 1963, over 2,250 Falcon jets have been delivered.
-The family of Falcon jets currently in production includes the tri-jets—the Falcon 900LX and the 7X—as well as the twin-engine 2000LXS, the Falcon 2000S and the new Falcon 5X.
+Since the rollout of the first Falcon 20 in 1963, over 2,380 Falcon jets have been delivered.
+Dassault offers a range of six business jets from the twin-engine 3,350 nm large-cabin Falcon 2000S to its new flagship, the tri-engine 6,450 nm ultra-long range Falcon 8X.

 About Dassault Falcon Jet

 Dassault Falcon Jet Corp., is a wholly owned U.S. subsidiary of Dassault Aviation, France.
-Dassault Falcon Jet markets and supports the Falcon family of business jets throughout North America, South America and the Pacific Rim countries of Asia, including the People’s Republic of China.
+Dassault Falcon Jet markets and supports the Falcon family of business jets throughout North and South America.

 U.S.: Andrew Ponzoni +1 201 541 4588 or Grant Kielczewski +1 201 541 4679